 - Data Mining

-The recent trend of data explosion has resulted in the need for sophisticated methods to divide the data into chunks that can be used easily for the next step of analyzing.
+The recent data explosion trend has resulted in the need for sophisticated methods to divide the data into chunks that can be used easily for the next step of the analysis.

 - d Optimizing